-- 2.1.
-CONTRACTORS ARE OBLIGATED TO COMPLY WITH ALL FEDERAL, STATE, AND LOCAL GOVERNMENT HEALTH, SAFETY AND ENVIRONMENTAL REQUIREMENTS, plus all Aerojet rules for health, safety, environmental, fire protection and other related work requirements.
-It shall be the Contractors responsibility to become fully acquainted with applicable health and safety laws and regulations prior to commencing work. - 2.1.1.
-Contractor will ensure that their employees and subcontractors of every tier are trained in accordance with all federal, state, and local safety training requirements and are properly informed to function safely while working on-site at Aerojet.
-Verification of all training will be made accessible to Aerojet upon request.
-The basic elements of this training will include, but not be limited to: - a.
-Basic Safety Orientation (Aerojet Site Rules) - b.
-Project Specific (e.g. HVAC, Electrical, Mechanical, etc.) - c.
-Special Work rules (e.g. hot work, asbestos, confined space entry, etc.) - 2.2.
-Contractors will provide a safe working environment and will exercise necessary supervision to eliminate unsafe acts on the part of Contractor employees, including subcontractors of every tier. - 2.3.
-Aerojet may discipline Contractors at any time for a pattern of frequent failure to adhere to safety laws and regulations or Aerojet's established on-site safety procedures (including this standard).
-"Discipline" may include, but is not limited to, suspension of work through termination of contract. - 2.4.
-The Contractor in conjunction with the Contractor coordinator or Construction Project Engineer and Environmental Health & Safety (EH&S) is responsible for enforcing this procedure and discipline for non-compliance. - 2.4.1.
-Contractor will have available for review on site by EHS personnel a copy of the Safety Work Permit, Contractor's written Injury and Illness Prevention Plan and Code of Safe Practices. - 2.4.2.
-Contractor is responsible for obtaining the applicable Safety Work Permit and Hot Work Permit prior to start of project. - 2.4.3.
+- 1. Aerojet may discipline Contractors at any time for a pattern of frequent failure to adhere to EH&S laws and regulations or Aerojet's established on-site EH&S procedures (including this standard).
+"Discipline" may include, but is not limited to, suspension of work through termination of contract. - 2.
+The Contractor in conjunction with the Contractor coordinator or Construction Project Engineer and Environmental Health & Safety (EH&S) is responsible for enforcing this procedure and discipline for non-compliance. - Contractor will have available for review on site by EH&S personnel a copy of the Safety Work Permit, Contractor's written Injury and Illness Prevention Plan and Code of Safe Practices. - b.
+Contractor is responsible for obtaining the applicable Safety Work Permit and Hot Work Permit prior to start of project. - c.
 Contractor may complete the attached Contractor Checklist (Pre-Job) to assist in identifying the applicable hazards of the proposed job.

-3. Procedure
+3. Standard

-3.1.
-Contractor Injury and Illness Prevention Program (IIPP)
+3.1 Contractor Injury & Illness Prevention Plan (IIPP)

-3.1.1.
-Each Contractor with ten (10) or more employees, is required to have a written "Injury and Illness Prevention Program" (California) or an Accident prevention Program, that conforms to the requirements of the OSHA regulations.
-In addition, a Code of Safety Practices as required by OSHA will be posted or readily accessible at the job site.
-The IIP must be reviewed by the Aerojet EHS organization prior to initiating work.
+Every contractor is required to have a written "Injury and Illness Prevention Plan (IIPP)" (California) or an "Accident Prevention Program (APP)", that conforms to the requirements of the Cal/OSHA regulations.
+In addition, a Code of Safety Practices as required by Cal/OSHA will be posted or readily accessible at the job site.
+The IIPP must be reviewed by the Aerojet EH&S organization prior to initiating work.

-3.2.
-Protective Clothing and Equipment
+3.2 Protective Clothing and Equipment

-- 3.2.1.
-Contractor personnel must obtain and utilize appropriate personal protective equipment for the work performed and as required by OSHA.
-This includes but is not limited to the use of eye, face, head, foot, body, respiratory, and hearing protection. - a.
-Eye or Face Protection.
-Appropriate eye protection (safety glasses with side-shields as a minimum) must be worn in all area posted and on all jobs where there is a potential for eye injury whether or not the area is posted.
-Appropriate face protection will be worn when applicable. - b.
-Foot Protection.
-Foot protection must be worn in compliance with OSHA regulations. - c.
-Respiratory Protection.
-Appropriate National Institute for Occupational Safety and Health (NIOSH) or Mine Safety & Health Administration (MSHA) approved respirators must be provided and worn on all jobs and in all areas in which Contractor employees can reasonably be expected to be exposed to toxic or harmful fumes, mists, dusts, or vapors or exposed to an oxygen deficient atmosphere.
-Contractor will maintain and enforce a respiratory protection program, including training, where respirators are worn. - d.
-Body Protection.
-Protective clothing such as suits, aprons, boots, or gloves, will be worn where there is a hazard to the body through contact with chemicals, dusts, heat or other harmful agents or conditions. - e.
-Ear Protection.
-Hearing protection (ear muffs or plugs) must be worn in all areas posted to indicate a high noise level or where Contractor employees are exposed to noise levels in excess of OSHA regulations. - f.
-Head Protection.
-Approved head protection (e.g. hard hats) will be worn in all areas where there is a danger of impact to the head or hazard from falling or moving objects.
+Contractor personnel must obtain and utilize appropriate personal protective equipment for the work performed and as required by Cal/OSHA.
+This includes but is not limited to the use of eye, face, head, foot, body, respiratory, and hearing protection.

+Eye or Face Protection: Appropriate eye protection (safety glasses with side-shields as a minimum) must be worn in all area posted and on all jobs where there is a potential for eye injury whether or not the area is posted.
+Appropriate face protection will be worn when applicable.
+Standard Title: Contractors Environmental, Health and Safety Standard

+Foot Protection: Foot protection must be worn in compliance with Cal/OSHA regulations.

+- 3. Respiratory Protection: Appropriate National Institute for Occupational Safety and Health (NIOSH) approved respirators must be provided and worn on all jobs and in all areas in which Contractor employees can reasonably be expected to be exposed to toxic or harmful fumes, mists, dusts, or vapors or exposed to an oxygen deficient atmosphere.
+Contractor will maintain and enforce a respiratory protection program, including training, where respirators are worn. - 4.
+Body Protection: Protective clothing such as suits, aprons, boots, or gloves, will be worn where there is a hazard to the body through contact with chemicals, dusts, heat or other harmful agents or conditions. - 5.
+Ear Protection: Hearing protection (ear muffs or plugs) must be worn in all areas posted to indicate a high noise level or where Contractor employees are exposed to noise levels in excess of Cal/OSHA regulations. - 6.
+Head Protection: Approved head protection (e.g. hard hats) will be worn in all areas where there is a danger of impact to the head or hazard from falling or moving objects.

-3.3.
-Use of Hazardous Substances
+3.3 Use of Hazardous Substances